ms0/docs/README.md

 area.html is an interactive animated elementary tutorial on geometric area, with characters from fib.html

+complex.html is an interactive elementary tutorial on complex numbers, also mentioning quaternions

 dft.html is an interactive animated demonstration of discrete Fourier transforms

 fib.html is an interactive animated elementary tutorial on Fibonacci/Lucas sequences